Service Dog Supplies

 Emotional support animals do not have the right to go anywhere other animals are not allowed with the exception of the two examples above.

-You get four Emotional Support Animal ID cards with your order, three for your companion and one for you to carry in your wallet so you can easily show others what the law says.
+You get two Emotional Support Animal ID cards with your order, one for your companion and one for you to carry in your wallet so you can easily show others what the law says.
 These cards make it easy to educate the uninformed of your rights.
-Your Emotional Support Animal ID Tags clearly identify your companion as a Emotional Support Animal.
+Your Emotional Support Animal ID Tags clearly identify your companion as a Emotional Support Animal with his or her picture on the tag.

 The Fair Housing Amendments Act of 1988, Section 504 of the Rehabilitation Act of 1973, and Title II of the Americans with Disabilities Act protect the right of people with disabilities to keep emotional support animals, even when a landlord's or Association's policy explicitly prohibits pets.
 Because emotional support and service animals are not "pets," but rather are considered to be more like assistive aids such as wheelchairs, the law will generally require the Landlord or Association to make an exception to its "no pet" policy so that a tenant with a disability can fully use and enjoy his or her dwelling.
 In most housing complexes, so long as the tenant has a letter or prescription from an appropriate professional, such as a therapist or physician, and meets the definition of a person with a disability, he or she is entitled to a reasonable accommodation that would allow an emotional support animal in the apartment, condo or townhouse.